-In the H2 2018, Nvidia launched the RTX line of graphics cards with Ray tracing capability.
+Back in H2 2018, Nvidia launched the RTX line of graphics cards with Ray tracing capability.
 Nvidia was already ruling the top end of the market with the GTX 1080 and 1080 Ti, the new RTX 2080 and 2080 Ti was just unmatchable.

-There are no audited numbers available for the Indian Graphics card market, but as per my experience and understanding, the situation is nearly same as the rest of the world.
+There are no audited numbers available for the Indian Graphics card market, but as per my experience and understanding, the situation is nearly the same as the rest of the world.